ONLINE APPLICATIONS WILL START BEING

-Founded in 1991 as a program of the Georgia Institute of Technology's CEISMC, GIFT provides paid summer STEM internships in industry workplaces and university laboratories for middle and high school science, mathematics, and technology teachers.
+Founded in 1991 as a program of the Georgia Institute of Technology's CEISMC, GIFT provides paid summer STEM internships in industry workplaces and university laboratories for K-12 science, mathematics, and technology teachers.
 Teachers spend 4 to 7 weeks experiencing first hand how industrial scientists and researchers approach problems, design experiments, interpret data, communicate findings, and develop and implement workplace solutions.
 GIFT offers teachers real world applications of the subjects they teach, allowing them to increase content knowledge and gain practical examples of science, technology, engineering, and mathematics applications for enriched instruction and teaching practices based on evidence-based experiences.
 Since its founding, GIFT has placed teachers in more than 1800 positions statewide.
 For more information about the CEISMC GIFT Program click here »

 NEWS ABOUT GIFT

 Valdosta Teacher Cody Moncrief Publishes, Presents, and Patents Summer GIFT/Valdosta State University Research Work